UKradioastro/UKRAA_PicoMuon/README.md

 1. Open terminal window
 2. Type "sudo crontab -e" and press enter - this will open crontab text editor.
-3. Scroll to bottom and type the following...
+3. Scroll to bottom and type the following after what you had previously typed in above...

 ![img_60](images/RPi_imager_60.PNG)